appsinacup/appsinacup.github.io/_posts/2026-02-01-polyglot-pirates-alpha-test.md

 - **Web**: Go to [appsinacup.itch.io/world](https://appsinacup.itch.io/world).

 If you have questions, go on our [Discord](https://discord.com/invite/56dMud8HYn).
-After testing, fill in the following Questionaire.
+After testing, fill in the following [Survey](https://forms.gle/y2mRsra8zWCPxq4W7).

 ## What to test?